April 3, 2025

 By Simon J. Lau

 As a farewell to Phnom Penh, I went on one last photo walk.
-I found a busy street in front of Kandal Market, a local open-air market, tucked myself behind a parked car, and started photographing passersby as they walked, biked, and motorbiked past.
+I found a busy street in front of Kandal Market, a local open-air market, tucked myself behind a parked car, and started photographing passersby as they walked, biked, and motorbiked past me.
 I caught a neat shot of a rickshaw just as the rider cruised by.
 It’s not the sharpest photo I’ve ever taken, but I liked that he turned his head right as I hit the shutter.
-I love capturing people’s natural, unfiltered expressions—those fleeting little moments when they either don’t know, or have just realized, they’re being photographed.
+I love capturing people’s natural, unfiltered expressions.
+Those fleeting little moments when they either don’t know, or have just realized, they’re being photographed.

 Comments are closed.